-Excessive soil erosion and resulting sedimentation can take place during land-disturbing activities if requirements of the ordinance and the NPDES General Permit are not met.
-Therefore, plans for those land-disturbing activities which are not exempted by this ordinance shall contain provisions for application of soil erosion, sedimentation and pollution control measures and practices.
-The provisions shall be incorporated into the erosion, sedimentation and pollution control plans.
-Soil erosion, sedimentation and pollution control measures and practices shall conform to the minimum requirements of Section IV B. & C. of this ordinance.
+- (a) General provisions.
+Excessive soil erosion and resulting sedimentation can take place during land-disturbing activities if requirements of this chapter and the NPDES General Permit are not met.
+Therefore, plans for those land-disturbing activities which are not exempted by this chapter shall contain provisions for application of soil erosion, sedimentation and pollution control measures and practices.
+The provisions shall be incorporated into the erosion, sedimentation and pollution control measures and practices shall conform to the minimum requirements of section 113-3 (b) and (c) of this chapter.
 The application of measures and practices shall apply to all features of the site, including street and utility installations, drainage facilities and other temporary and permanent improvements.
-Measures shall be installed to prevent or control erosion, sedimentation and pollution during all stages of any land-disturbing activity in accordance with requirements of this ordinance and the NPDES General Permit.
+Measures shall be installed to prevent or control erosion, sedimentation and pollution during all stages of any land-disturbing activity in accordance with requirements of this chapter and the NPDES General Permit. - (b) Minimum requirements/BMPs. - (1) Best management practices as set forth in Section 113-3 (b) and (c). of this chapter shall be required for all land-disturbing activities.
+Proper design, installation, and maintenance of best management practices shall constitute a complete defense to any action by the City or to any other allegation of noncompliance with paragraph (2) of this subsection or any substantially similar terms contained in a permit for the discharge of storm water issued pursuant to subsection (f) of O.C.G.A.
+12-5-30, the "Georgia Water Quality"